ArmandoRJr/Promedio-MVP/doc/sprint1/SR1.md

 - Addition of ticket numbers to the beginning of commit messages.
 - Testing of product a day before deadline.

-# What are (if any) harmful practices you should stop using during next sprint
+## What are (if any) harmful practices you should stop using during next sprint
 - Last-minute changes to standup times.
+- Non-hotfix commits to main (should be only to feature branches, which are then to be merged into development).

 ## Best Experiences of Sprint 1:
 - Quick integration and usage of technologies such as React and MongoDB.